hurchalla/modular_arithmetic/README.md

 ![Alt text](images/clockxtrasmall_border2.jpg?raw=true "Clock Gears, photo by Krzysztof Golik, licensed CC BY-SA 4.0")

 Clockwork is a high performance, easy to use Modular Arithmetic (header-only) library for C++ for up to 128 bit integer types, with extensive support for Montgomery arithmetic.
-If you want or need Montgomery arithmetic, or general modular arithmetic functions, Clockwork is almost certainly the fastest and easiest library you can use.
+If you want or need Montgomery arithmetic, or general modular arithmetic functions, Clockwork is almost certainly the fastest and easiest library you could use.

 ## Design goals